ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 search = greedy;
 ```

-Once done the changes, you can upload the files to the cloud to run this analysis
+Once done the changes, you can run the first analysis.

 ### Run the first analysis